UCF/Athena-Framework/_docs/getting-started/accessibility.md

 {% callout info %}
 ## Accessibility Basics
-It is critical that UCF's web developers and content editors understand not only what the minimum accessibility requirements are for higher education websites and applications, but also _how_ to implement those standards.
 The Athena Framework provides utilities and pre-styled components that are designed to be accessible, but **it is the responsibility of the developers and content editors using the framework to implement them appropriately**.

 Please see our [Additional Resources](#additional-resources) section for further reading on accessibility requirements.
 {% endcallout %}